 One very important thing that Marcus learned was to read books carefully in order to understand them.
 This is key in order to get valuable lessons out of them.

 This type of focus on education and knowledge helped him to live according to nature and being able to apply reason in his conduct.

-One final aspect of the character of Marcus Aurelius was being manly.
-The word virtue in fact comes from the Latin word “virtus”, which in its original sense meant being manly.
+Courage was actually one of the most important character traits for a Roman.
+This stems from the original meaning of the word virtue.
+This word in fact comes from the Latin word “virtus”, which in its original sense meant being manly.